heysweet/heysweet/README.md

 Having studied Computer Science and Art at Carnegie Mellon University, I most enjoy working in collaborative interdisciplinary settings -- I love wearing many hats, collaborating with Product and Design, rapid prototyping, engaging with users, a ultimately shipping measurable value.
-I've worked at companies like dbt Labs, Google, Nike, Iontank, and more.
+I've worked at companies like Warp, dbt Labs, Google, Nike, Iontank, and more.

 For more info, check out [andrewmsweet.com](https://andrewmsweet.com/).